Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Some other not-so-great things can happen when your loans go into default and collections.

 First, if you have defaulted on federal student loans, you may lose access to various federal loan repayment plans and forbearance or deferment on federal loans.
 These programs are important tools designed to make it easier for you to pay off your loans.
-Loan forgiveness is offered to those who follow career paths in certain government, healthcare, and nonprofit sectors.
+Loan forgiveness is offered to those who have jobs in certain government, healthcare, and nonprofit sectors.
 Forbearance allows you to temporarily stop making student loan payments or reduce the amount you pay each month.

 Your credit score may take a hit as well.
-For both private and federal student loans in default, the lender or the collections agency will report the late payments to the three major credit bureaus, who might then lower your credit score.
+With both private and federal student loans, the lender or the collections agency will report the late payments to the three major credit bureaus, and that might then lower your credit score.

 A low credit score might cost you down the line, making it difficult to secure future loans at reasonable interest rates, should you want to buy a house or a car, for example.
 It may even mean you won’t qualify for a loan at all.
 Avoiding default might help you maintain these important financial tools.